goabstract/Awesome-Design-Tools/README.md

 ### Prototyping Tools

-Prototyping tools allow designers and clients to collaborate better while being in the same context.
-We collected great prototyping tools that you can use for wireframing, prototyping and collaboration:
+A prototype is a simple experimental design of a proposed solution.
+It should help to test ideas, design assumptions, and hypothesis in a fast and cheap way.
+Prototyping tools allow designers and clients to see how the product would function in the real world and collaborate on this solution.
+Many modern prototyping tools can use for wireframing, prototyping, and collaboration:

 * [Alva](https://www.meetalva.io/) — create living prototypes with code components.
 It's also open source. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg) [![open-source.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/open-source.svg)](https://github.com/meetalva/alva)
 * [Axure RP](https://www.axure.com/) — wireframing, prototyping, collaboration & specifications generation.